How to Spend 3 Days Bangkok Itinerary with TAGTHAi’s City Pass

 Aside from market merchants transporting bulky goods, Thai nationals rarely use tuk-tuks.
 This is probably because the motorized three-wheel taxis aren’t metered.
 Yet, they’re loud and exciting!
 Imagine fragrant jasmine and tangy smells from street kitchens while a warm wind tousles your hair.

-Not among the best things to do in Bangkok for the faint of heart, tuk-tuk rides are part of the Bangkok experience.
+Not among the best things to do Bangkok Itinerary for the faint of heart, tuk-tuk rides are part of the Bangkok experience.

 Riding around Rattanakosin Island will give you a flavor of Thai history.
 It’s near the Chao Phraya River and religious monuments like the expansive Wat Pho temple complex, famous for its golden, 46-meter-long, and 15-meter-tall Reclining Buddha.